hklee93/CSE422_Lab1_Preemption_Monitoring_Framework/README.md

 Monitor ran to completion!

 # # Results
-When run with time command, without any other program running, the dense_mm program exists in ~30 seconds
+When running with time command, without any other program running, the dense_mm program exists in ~30 seconds

 ### Example output of the matrix program: